-Carrie Ferguson grew up playing an enormous upright, chocolate-brown (to put it politely) piano inherited from the family of one of her father’s third-grade students.
-This piano, built from the parts of several old pianos by students in a local instrument-building workshop, had a darkly booming, slightly furry quality to it, not unlike the weather outside in her hometown of Arcata on the North Coast of California.
-In order to write good music you had to play the way the instrument itself demanded, which to her ear meant sticking to the lower 2/3rds of the keyboard, and using plenty of rolling arpeggios and minor chords.
-Ferguson credits the stubborn and sonorous voice of her childhood piano, combined with the perpetual fog and exhilarating clamminess of coastal Northern California, as instilling in her the baseline aesthetic of melancholic optimism that still permeates her words and music today.
+Carrie Ferguson (she/they) grew up playing an enormous, upright, chocolate-brown piano inherited from the family of one of Carrie's father’s third grade students.
+This piano, built from the parts of several old pianos by students in a local instrument-building workshop, had a darkly booming, slightly furry quality to it, not unlike the weather outside in Carrie's hometown of Arcata on the North Coast of California.
+In order to write good music, the piano had to be played the way the instrument itself demanded, which to Ferguson’s ear meant sticking to the lower two-thirds of the keyboard and using plenty of rolling arpeggios and minor chords.
+Ferguson credits the stubborn and sonorous voice of that childhood piano, combined with the perpetual fog and exhilarating clamminess of coastal Northern California, as instilling in the baseline aesthetic of melancholic optimism that still permeates their words and music.

-Currently based in Northampton, Ferguson’s original songs range from playfully jubilant and whimsical, to soaring pop, country-tinged folk and straight up rock.
+Currently living in Northampton and Wendell, MA, Carrie Ferguson’s original songs range from playfully jubilant and whimsical, to soaring pop, country-tinged folk, and straight up rock.
 Ferguson’s band, a rotating squad of players from the Pioneer Valley, uses a shifting palette of instruments and voices to create live shows that are joyful affairs, full of humor and warmth, beautifully showcasing her haunting melodies, and smart, gorgeous lyrics.

-Carrie has opened for Antje Duvekot, Cheryl Wheeler, Livingston Taylor, Chely Wright, Catie Curtis, Patty Larkin, Charles Neville, Jill Sobule, Pamela Means, Laura Love, and Meg Hutchinson, among others.
+Ferguson has opened for Melissa Ferrick, Patty Larkin, Catie Curtis, Charles Neville, Cheryl Wheeler, Livingston Taylor, Chely Wright, Jill Sobule, and Laura Love, among others.